flutter/website/src/docs/perf/app-size.md

 description: How to measure app size for iOS and Android.
 ---

+Many developers are concerned with the size of their compiled apps.
+As the APK, app bundle, or IPA version of a Flutter app is self contained, and holds all the code and assets needed to run the app, its size can be a concern.
+The larger an app, the more space it requires on a device, and the longer it takes to download.

-By default, launching you app with  `flutter run`, or by clicking the play button in your IDE
+By default, launching your app with `flutter run`, or by clicking the **Play** button in your IDE
 (as used in [Test drive][] and
-[Write your first Flutter app][]), generates a debug build of the Flutter app.
+[Write your first Flutter app][]), generates a _debug_ build of the Flutter app.
-The app size is large due to the debugging overhead.
+The app size of a debug build is large due to the debugging overhead that allows for hot reload and step level debugging.

 To get a better sense of what an end-user actually has to download for a Flutter app, try the following.